cnnlabs/cnn-alb-ingress-default/README.md

 ## What is this for?

 This chart is meant to stub out `deployment`, `service` and `ingress` objects in a specific namespace.
 It will automatically create the `ingress` object with the needed annotations for use with the `alb-ingress` controller.
-Additionally, if your `evironment` is `prod`, it will make the ALB available externally.
-Otherwise, it will only be available inside the Turner network.
+Additionally, you need to set the `ingress.type` to either `internal` or `external` to decide if the ALB will be available only inside the Turner network or on the public internet.

 ## Usage

-You _must_ define `project` and `environment` at runtime, as there are no assigned defaults.
+You _must_ define `namespace` and `ingress.type` at runtime, as there are no assigned defaults.

 Example:
 ```
- ➜ helm install  . --set project=whiteboard --set environment=stage
+ ➜ helm install  . --set namespace=whiteboard-nonprod --set ingress.type=internal
 ```
+This will create an internally available load balancer in the namespace `whiteboard-nonprod` with the host `whiteboard-nonprod-internal.cnnio.net`.